TheRandomLabs/Scoop-Spotify/README.md

 spicetify-enable-devtool -quiet
 ```

-**Or even shorter**, but with Adapta-Nokto instead, you can copy and paste the following command.
+**Or even shorter**, but with Adapta-Nokto instead:
-I made this mostly for people who don't care about using Scoop and just need a foolproof way to
-set everything up automatically.

 ```powershell
 $ Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Force; iwr -useb https://raw.githubusercontent.com/TheRandomLabs/Scoop-Spotify/master/basic-setup.ps1 | iex
 ```

+I wrote the above script mostly for people who don't care about using Scoop and just need a
+foolproof way to set everything up automatically.

-And to update any installed packages:
+And in the future, if you want to update any installed packages:

 ```powershell
 $ scoop update *